Date: 10 July 2016. Moby-Cool a/c

 tight budget.
 A couple years back I bought the least expensive 5,000

 btu air conditioner I could find.
-The problem was this: It was ugly.
+There was a problem: It was ugly.

 The a/c unit was not attractive to my eyes.
 Installation looked